 DOT Markings: A code molded into the sidewall of a tire signifying that the tire is in compliance with the U.S. Department of Transportation (DOT) motor vehicle safety standards.
 The DOT code includes the Tire Identification Number (TIN), an alphanumeric designator which can also identify the tire manufacturer, production plant, brand, and date of production.
 GVWR: Gross Vehicle Weight Rating.
-See Loading Your Vehicle on page 4-20.
+See Loading the Vehicle on page 4-19.

 GAWR FRT: Gross Axle Weight Rating for the front axle.
-See Loading Your Vehicle on page 4-20.
+See Loading the Vehicle on page 4-19.

 GAWR RR: Gross Axle Weight Rating for the rear axle.
-See Loading Your Vehicle on page 4-20.
+See Loading the Vehicle on page 4-19.